Welcome to Python!

 Installing Python

 Python is completely free and is offered for Microsoft Windows, Linux/Unix and macOS.
-All the software you need to work with the programming language is free and can be downloaded from http://www.python.org/download.
-The following refers to version 3.9, which came out in October 2020.
+All the software you need to work with the programming language is free and can be downloaded from https://www.python.org/downloads/.

 Windows